 Personal wellness requires healthy mind, body and soul.
 This holistic approach to wellness helps to accomplish the mission of First Baptist Church.
 We desire for all of our members to be healthy physically, mentally, socially, financially, emotionally and spiritually.
 To that end, we have a Health Ministry Team that coordinates health education for the congregation and the community.
 The Health Ministry Team is led by our two Faith Community Nurses who serves as support resources concerning health and wellness.

 What is a Faith Community Nurse (FCN)?

-A Faith Community Nurse (FCN) is a registered nurse that works in a faith community to address health issues of the congregation and the local community.
+A Faith Community Nurse (FCN) is a registered nurse church member who volunteers to address health issues of the congregation and the local community.
 FCN seeks to foster physical, emotional, spiritual and social harmony leading to healthy and healing relationships with God, family, church, culture and creation.
 FCNs at First Baptist will serve two primary roles:

 1) Provide education opportunities for the congregation and community to learn about healthy living.

 2) Be a health resource to the church family